ml-jku/ml-jku.github.io/_posts/2020-10-08-align-rudder.md

 ---

+UPDATE: ALIGN-RUDDER was accepted for a long presentation at ICML 2022.

 This blog post explains the paper [Align-RUDDER: Learning from Few Demonstrations by Reward Redistribution](https://arxiv.org/abs/2009.14108).
 Align-RUDDER is [RUDDER](https://arxiv.org/abs/1806.07857)<d-cite key="Arjona:19"></d-cite> with two modifications:

 * Align-RUDDER assumes that episodes with high rewards are given as demonstrations.